betajippity/Nuparu/README.md

 * blosc is built without AVX2 support.
 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.
 * dear imgui includes the core imgui library and the GLFW3/OpenGL3 implementation files.
-* All binary macOS libraries are built on at least macOS Mojave with macOS's Clang variant (Apple LLVM 10.0 or greater) using libc++.
+* All binary macOS libraries are built on at least macOS Catalina with macOS's Clang variant (Apple LLVM 11.0 or greater) using libc++.
-* All binary Windows libraries are built on Windows 10 using /MT with Visual Studio 2017.
+* All binary Windows libraries are built on Windows 10 using /MT with Visual Studio 2019.
-* All binary Linux libraries are built using GCC 8.2 or later on at least Fedora 29 and at least Red Hat Enterprise Linux (RHEL) 7.6.
+* All binary Linux libraries are built using GCC 9.2 or later on at least Fedora 31 and at least Red Hat Enterprise Linux (RHEL) 7.6.
-    * On RHEL, GCC 8.2 is used through [Red Hat Developer Toolset 8.0](https://developers.redhat.com/products/developertoolset/updates/).
+    * On RHEL, GCC 8.3 is used through [Red Hat Developer Toolset 8.0](https://developers.redhat.com/products/developertoolset/updates/).
     * Fedora libraries are in lib/linux, RHEL libraries are in lib/rhel
 * All binary libraries on all platforms are built for x86-64.
 * Licenses for each library are included either in each library's include/ directory, or in source files directly.